cortinico/slidetoact/README.md

 * When reporting a new Issue, make sure to attach **Screenshots**, **Videos** or **GIFs** of the problem you are reporting.
 * When submitting a new PR, make sure tests are all green.
 Write new tests if necessary.

+## Honorable mentions 🎖

+* [flutter-slide-to-act](https://github.com/imtoori/flutter-slide-to-act) - A porting of this widget for Flutter

 ## License 📄